kbajpai/kbajpai.github.io/README.md

 Led the entire software development lifecycle, from requirements analysis and system design to development, testing, and deployment.

-### Framework Expertise

-Leveraged the ColdBox MVC framework to build robust and scalable web applications.

 ### Data Management

 Designed and implemented complex database structures using MS SQL Server